-• We are imposing a charge control on all 070 providers, which will cap the wholesale termination rate they can charge.
+- We have defined 127 separate markets for the termination of voice calls to 070 numbers.
+Each market corresponds to a provider able to set termination rates for 070 voice calls which have been allocated by Ofcom. - We have designated each of the 127 providers as having SMP for terminating calls to the 070 number(s) it controls.
+070 providers have SMP because each has a monopoly on the termination of calls made to its number range. - We are imposing a charge control on all 070 providers, which will cap the wholesale termination rate they can charge.
 We will impose a charge control on all 070 providers, to be set at the same rate as the mobile termination rate.
-This will come into effect 12 months from the date of the publication of the final statement.
+This will come into effect on 1 October 2019.
 We anticipate that the likely effect of this will be that the cost of calling a 070 number will, in future, be shared between the person making the call and the recipient.